 2. Invest in an extra bowl and the attachments you need.

-Additionally, don’t be afraid to add attachments to your collection.
+Additionally, don't be afraid to add mixer attachments to your collection.
+For example, the grinder attachment, beater attachment, whisk attachment, or paddle attachment.
 Bread bakers swear by the spiral dough hook attachment, while others swear by the silicone bowl scraper blade.
-I think the bowl scraper is a good idea, but if you’re making a large batch of something, it can often push the batter to the top of the bowl.
+I think the bowl scraper is a good idea, but if you're making a large batch of something, it can often push the batter to the top of the bowl.

 When it comes time to store your attachments, whether it be the pouring shield (handy for splatters), the coated flat beater, or the wire whip, just pop them in the bowl of your KitchenAid Artisan Tilt-Head Mixer and store as you normally would.